Alert Message Please update your browser.

 1. Pay for school

 Tutoring is a good place to start.
 There are always students who need some help, and if you've done well in a particular subject, you might be in a great position to tutor them.
-On the flip side, consider getting a job with teachers and administrators: helping a professor with research or student services with admin work is good way to earn while you learn.
+On the flip side, consider getting a job with teachers and administrators: helping a professor with research or student services with admin work is a good way to earn while you learn.

 2. Study abroad